What is SCD and Paleo?

 The Paleo lifestyle is based upon thousands of years of evolution and the notion of eating real, whole foods that our bodies were designed for.
 These foods were available to our early ancestors by way of hunting and gathering (meat, fish, nuts, fruits and vegetables).
 Through modernization, other forms of food became available for consumption, such as grains, dairy and processed foods, all of which are suboptimal forms of nutrition.
 The foods emphasized in the Paleo lifestyle provide the human body with long-lasting energy that also aid in burning fat.

 The Paleo lifestyle emphasizes grass-fed meats, pastured eggs, wild-caught fish and seafood, nuts, healthy fats, vegetables and fruit.
 It does not allow for grains, legumes, soy, processed foods, refined sugars, dairy and alcohol.
-Granted, some people tweak this to their liking and may eat small amounts of dairy (if tolerable) like plain whole milk yogurt, grass-fed butter/ghee and other full-fat fermented dairy (heavy cream, hard cheeses, etc.).
+Granted, some people tweak this to their liking and may eat small amounts of dairy (if tolerable) like full-fat yogurt, grass-fed butter/ghee and other full-fat fermented dairy (heavy cream, hard cheeses, etc.).
 Additionally, some may occasionally consume alcohol, like a glass of wine or a NorCal margarita.
 Just remember, paleo is a template that is completely individual.
 My paleo is not your paleo.

 For more facts and information about Paleo, I encourage you to visit Robb Wolf’s website.